jeamon/web-based-jobs-worker-service/README.md

 	```

-* To execute a remote command and get instantly the output (replace space with + sign):
+* To execute a remote command and get the realtime output - streaming fashion:

 	```
 	https://<server-ip-address>:<port>/execute?cmd=<command+argument>